Azure/Cloud-Native/website/blog/2022-09-13/index.md

       - orders-processor
       ```
       Two things to notice here:
-      - We didn’t specify the component name `pubsub-servicebus` when we created this component file, we are going to specify it once we add this dapr component to Azure Apps Environment via CLI.
+      - We didn't specify the component name `pubsub-servicebus` when we created this component file, we are going to specify it once we add this dapr component to Azure Container Apps Environment via CLI.
-      - The second thing we are not setting the Azure Service Bus Connection string here, this will not be secure, we are using `secretRef` which will allow us to set the actual `sb-root-connectionstring` value after we deploy this component to the Azure Container Environment.
+      - The second thing, we are not setting the Azure Service Bus Connection string here, this will not be secure, we are using `secretRef` which will allow us to set the actual `sb-root-connectionstring` value after we deploy this component to the Azure Container Apps Environment.
 So this key will not be stored in the source code by mistake.
-  2. Create Azure Container Registry (ACR) instance in the resource group to push/build and store images of the application.
-Fell free to change the name of the ACR, to do so run the following command:
+  2. Create Azure Container Registry (ACR) instance in the resource group to build/push and store docker images of our service.
+Feel free to change the name of the ACR, to do so run the following command:
       ```powershell
         ## Create Azure Container Registry
         $ACR_NAME="ordersservicesacr"